arielklxto/arielklxto/README.md

 # Projeto cultural

-Oh, what an amazing project, my friend! 🚀✨
+What an amazing project! 🚀✨
 Picture this: dive into the universe of "Os devaneios de um homem louco" with our sensational cultural project website! 📚💡 Crafted by me with love in PHP in a totally responsive way, and a powerful backend, this website is not just a page; it's a literary journey! 🌟